The Tutima Hommage Minute Repeater Chimes ‘Happy To Be Home’

 The two notes of the repeating gongs (the ding and the dong) are thus in a major third interval, so as to emit a “joyful” sound.

-Housed in a 43 mm case of solid rose gold or platinum, with the choice of a classic or skeletonized dial, this masterpiece is strictly limited to 25 pieces.
+Housed in a 43 mm case of solid pink gold or platinum, with the choice of a classic or skeletonized dial, this masterpiece is strictly limited to 25 pieces.
 “Our Hommage will remain just that,” Dieter Delecate said on May 12, 2011.
 “An homage.”

 A word on the fine finishing